Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 The younger Creevey bounded across to their sofa and began babbling at Harry while staring at him in a rather starstruck manner.

 ‘Once more please, Dennis?’
-Harry asked, ignored Katie’s giggling.
+Harry asked, ignoring Katie’s giggling.

-‘Professor Dumbledore would like to see you,’ Dennis repeated.
-‘Professor Mcgonagall said something about you both enjoying sherbet lemons, but I didn’t really understand.’
+‘Professor Dumbledore would like to see you,’ Dennis blurted.
+‘Professor McGonagall said something about you both enjoying sherbet lemons, but I didn’t really understand.’

 ‘Thanks, Dennis.’
 Harry grimaced and exchanged a brief glance with Katie.

 ‘He probably just wants to know why you aren’t in the hospital wing this year,’ she suggested.
-‘Want me to come?’
+‘Want me to come, just in case?’

 ‘Why won’t we see you on the train?’
 Katie asked.

 She shot him a look of pure envy.
 ‘That means you have no excuse for not coming to see me in the summer.
 You’ll be able to find me on Diagon Alley easily enough.
 My parents own one of the cafés on the South side of the alley and I’ll be helping out.’